 Article 10 RVA sets out the grounds for restricting or, in exceptional cases, withdrawing reception conditions.
 These include cases where the asylum seeker:

-Measures that can be imposed in the aforementioned circumstances are sanctions and preventative measures (Reglement Onthoudingen Verstrekkingen (ROV)).
-The ROV measures entail an actual reduction or withdrawal of material reception conditions e.g. suspension of the financial allowance or accommodation.
+This sanction policy is further elaborated in the Measures Policy (Maatregelenbeleid COA).[4]
+It specifies the measures that can be imposed for incidents based on their level of impact.
+The measures entail an actual reduction or withdrawal of material reception conditions e.g. suspension of the financial allowance or accommodation.
 Before imposing a measure, the asylum seeker must be heard.
-Following the Haqbin judgment,[3] the COA is not allowed to completely withdraw material reception as a sanction.
-The Secretary of State therefore announced that instead of temporarily withdrawing material receptions, ‘time out rooms’ will be introduced in AZCs as of 1 July 2020.[4]
-COA is still using the ROV measure of completely withdrawing material reception and financial allowances, thereby announcing that if the asylum seeker does not have a place to go he can stay in a ‘time-out room’.
+Following the Haqbin judgment,[5] the COA is not allowed to completely withdraw material reception as a sanction.
+The State Secretary therefore announced that instead of temporarily withdrawing material receptions, ‘time out places’ would be introduced in AZCs as of 1 July 2020.[6]
+COA is still using the ROV measure of completely withdrawing material reception and financial allowances, thereby announcing that if the asylum seeker does not have a place to go they can stay in a ‘time-out place’.
+Staying in a ‘time-out place’ means that someone temporarily stays at a different location and will receive no financial allowances, just microwave food.

 Individuals who received a positive asylum decision might, however, lose the entitlement to reception according to COA.
 Article 12(2) RVA states that BIPs must report to the COA every two weeks (and also once at AVIM).
 If they do not report twice in a row, they will be removed from the reception centre.
 There are only a few court decisions on this kind of cases.
 The outcomes are very different.
 One positive case refers to Haqbin and the applicability of the Reception Directive on BIPs through article 3 RVA.[7]
 In other cases courts ruled that COA was allowed to stop the reception.[8]